Gale E. Klappa

 Gale Klappa is chairman and chief executive officer of Milwaukee-based Wisconsin Energy Corporation, one of the nation’s premier energy companies.
 He also is chairman, president and chief executive of Wisconsin Energy’s principal utility, We Energies.
 He has held these roles since May 2004.

-Klappa joined Wisconsin Energy in April 2003 as president.
+Klappa joined Wisconsin Energy as president in April 2003.
 He was elected to the company’s board of directors in December 2003.

 Klappa is a 1972 graduate cum laude of the University of Wisconsin-Milwaukee (UWM), with a bachelor’s degree in Mass Communications.

 Klappa is a member of the board of directors of Badger Meter Inc. and Joy Global Inc. He serves as a director of the Edison Electric Institute and the Electric Power Research Institute.
 He also serves on the executive committee of the Greater Milwaukee Committee, the board of trustees of the Medical College of Wisconsin, the UWM School of Business Advisory Council, and the board of directors of the United Performing Arts Fund.
 Currently the vice chairman of the Metropolitan Milwaukee Association of Commerce (MMAC), he was MMAC chairman from 2007 to 2009.
 Also, from 2006 to 2010, Klappa served on the board of directors of United Way of Greater Milwaukee.
 He also served as chairman of Nuclear Electric Insurance Limited from 2007 to 2010.

 In 2011, Klappa received an honorary Doctor of Commercial Science degree from UWM in recognition of his support for UWM’s growth initiative; his leadership in helping to shape the economic future of southeast Wisconsin through the launch of the Milwaukee 7, a regional economic development initiative; and his extensive community involvement.